api3dao/signed-api/packages/data-pusher/README.md

 period is `2.5` seconds.

 Pusher only makes a single template request independently of the number of template IDs specified.
 This is to reduce the number of data provider calls.
-This implies that all of the template must use the same endpoint and parameters.
-You can use [OIS processing](https://dapi-docs.api3.org/reference/ois/latest/processing.html) to remove the parameters before making the request (using pre-processing) and later get the corresponding template value based off the endpoint parameters (using-processing).
+This implies that all of the templates in the trigger must use the same endpoint and parameters.
+You can use [OIS processing](https://dapi-docs.api3.org/reference/ois/latest/processing.html) to remove the parameters before making the request (using pre-processing) and later get the corresponding template value based on the endpoint parameters (using-processing).
 Refer to the [example configuration](./config) for details.

 ##### `signedApiName`